marijnvdwekken/HydroSim/docs/epanet.md

 3. If the control is a "speed" (for pumps), it sets the link setting using setLinkSettings.
 4. If the control is a "setting" (for valves), it also uses setLinkSettings to apply the value.

-The commented-out code is for logging/debugging to print out the register offsets and control types, which could be useful for troubleshooting or verifying the control application process.
+The commented-out code is for logging/debugging to print out the register offsets and control types.
+This is especially useful when we want to know to which register we have to write to.

 If any error occurs during this process, the function prints an error message and exits the program.

 Below is an example of the logging/debugging process.
-This is specially useful when we want to know to which register we have to write.

 ```
 zone0           -> valve1          -> register: 2000            control: setting